BrokenUzi/holbertonschool-printf/README.md

 # holbertonschool-printf
-A simplified recreation version of printf with Abrielle Perry
+A simplified recreation version of printf.